 Bowed strings in British Sea Power’s melancholy soundscape, Tiger King, are detailed and accurate around the track’s sporadic cymbals and drum crashes, proving the Charge 5 is capable of delicacy and nuance as well as oomph and bass clout.

 Any brightness in the Charge 5’s new tweeter melts away once the speaker is run in, leaving only cleaner, clearer treble frequencies.
 Prince’s vocal in Sometimes It Snows In April veers between his trademark head and chest voices and both are equally as impactful through the Charge 5, alongside the pared-back keys and guitar.
 Female backing vocals in the later choruses are as present and as ethereal as Prince intended.

-The Charge 5 is currently as good a sound as you can get in a portable Bluetooth speaker design for under £200 ($200, AU$300).
-It boasts marginal improvements, both sonically and aesthetically, over its predecessor, the five-star Charge 4.
-One day JBL may produce a Charge that can be outdone by a new and plucky rival, but rest assured, that has not happened yet with the rather splendid Charge 5.
+The Charge 5, then, is still as good a sound as you can get in a portable Bluetooth speaker design for under £200 ($200, AU$300), boasting marginal but significant improvements, both sonically and aesthetically, over its predecessor, the five-star Charge 4.

 - Sound 5

 - Features 4